chewlabSB2/denovo_editors/SLURM_HPC_commands.md

 sinfo #View information about SLURM nodes and partitions.

+sinfo -p partition_name #Display detailed information about a specific partition.
+Replace partition_name with the name of the partition you're interested in (ex. gpu4w or gpu8w).

 sacct #Display accounting data for all jobs you have submitted.

 sstat job_id #Display status information about a running job.

+scontrol show partition #Show detailed information about all partitions, including their configurations, such as default time limit, maximum number of nodes, state, etc.

 salloc #Request a SLURM job allocation (i.e., a block of resources).